agsight

 01

-Auditing the current experience
+auditing the current experience

-Analyzing the problem
+analyzing the problem

 To uncover common problems, pain points, and industry gaps, I surveyed 150+ specialty crop farmers across the US using agtech over their daily challenges, motivations, resources, and habits.
 I distilled responses into 6 key threads.